 - Knowledge of United States environmental laws and regulations

-- Biology — background in biological sciences
+- Biology and Chemistry — background in basic sciences

 Demonstrated analytical skills

 Students must take the Graduate Record Exam (GRE) prior to full admission to the program and obtain at or above the 35th percentile on the quantitative section OR

 Students must take the ENVM 502, Technical Review Course bridge course.
 Algebra and statistics information and competency are included in this course.